awsdocs/application-auto-scaling-user-guide/doc_source/services-that-can-integrate-msk.md

 # Amazon Managed Streaming for Apache Kafka \(MSK\) and Application Auto Scaling<a name="services-that-can-integrate-msk"></a>

-You can scale Amazon MSK cluster storage using target tracking scaling policies\.
+You can scale out Amazon MSK cluster storage using target tracking scaling policies\.
+Scale in by the target tracking policy is disabled\.

 Use the following information to help you integrate Amazon MSK with Application Auto Scaling\.

-If you are just getting started with scaling Amazon MSK cluster storage, you can view sample configurations and details about using Amazon MSK with Application Auto Scaling in the following documentation:
+If you are just getting started with scaling Amazon MSK cluster storage, you can view details about using Amazon MSK with Application Auto Scaling in the following documentation:
 + [Auto\-expanding storage for an Amazon MSK cluster](https://docs.aws.amazon.com/msk/latest/developerguide/msk-autoexpand.html) in the *Amazon Managed Streaming for Apache Kafka Developer Guide*

 ## Service\-linked role created for Amazon MSK<a name="integrate-service-linked-role-msk"></a>